Nigeria's northern economic hub Kano imposes week-long lockdown over coronavirus

-KADUNA, Nigeria (Reuters) - The northern Nigeria economic powerhouse state of Kano will impose a seven-day lockdown to contain an outbreak of the new coronavirus, a spokesman for the governor said on Tuesday.
+KADUNA, Nigeria, April 14 (Reuters) - The northern Nigeria economic powerhouse state of Kano will impose a seven-day lockdown to contain an outbreak of the new coronavirus, a spokesman for the governor said on Tuesday.

 Africa’s most populous country has recorded 373 cases of the virus, which as resulted in 11 deaths.